W3SRotterdam/uORM/README.md

 Use NuGet Package Manager Console:
 PM> Install-Package W3S-uORM

-Or download W3S.uORM.dll and add a reference your project. (then you need, interfaces.dll, Umbraco.Core.dll and umbraco.dll as reference also).
+Or download W3S.uORM.dll and add a reference your project. (you will also need, interfaces.dll, Umbraco.Core.dll and umbraco.dll as reference).

-Create a own Umbraco ApplicationEventHandler and add the binder for the Dependency Injection:
+Create your own Umbraco ApplicationEventHandler and add the binder for the Dependency Injection:

 <pre>
 public class UmbracoApplication : ApplicationEventHandler {